curl/everything-curl/project/future.md

 ![curl future](devgraph-800.png)

-There's no slowdown in sight in curl's future, bugs reported, development pace or how Internet protocols are being developed or updated.
+There is no slowdown in sight in curl's future, bugs reported, development pace or how Internet protocols are being developed or updated.

 We are looking forward to support for more protocols, support for more features